 Duchess saw the portrait first time at a family gathering and immediately liked it.
 She remarked, “I thought it was brilliant.
 It’s just amazing.
 Absolutely brilliant“.
 She specifically liked how Paul captured her mouth and nose.

 Contrary to Duchess’ praise, most of the reception of the portrait was negative some calling it horrible and catastrophic.
 Many renowned art critics criticized the portrait declaring that it lacks context.
 Despite its mixed critical reception, Duchess and Prince William were believed to be delighted with the painting.

 I personally like the portrait very much.
-I am not an artist so cannot go into the details of artistic sphere, but I believe that it portraits Catherine’s persona perfectly.
-There was no royal pomps in the background to overshadow the portrait.
-Its simply Catherine.
+I am not an artist so cannot go into the details of the artistic sphere, but I believe that it portraits Catherine’s persona perfectly.
+There were no royal pomps in the background to overshadow the portrait.
+It’s simply Catherine.
 When you look at the portrait you are looking at the person herself only.

 The seriousness of the portrait might not be appealing to many but it strongly captures the future role of Catherine as Prince William’s Queen Consort.
 Because the portrait showcases the image that any Queen would like to present that is why I believe Duchess truly like or possibly love her first official royal portrait.